apoca/lambda-resize-image/README.md

 `$ serverless deploy`

-Then, serverless will packaging, validate and upload your stack to Amazon AWS, something like this:
+Then, serverless will package, validate and upload your stack to Amazon AWS.
+It will probably look like this:

 ```bash
 Serverless: Packaging service...